-During the 2019 legislative session, Ami introduced legislation that would provide additional funding for the Minnesota Math Corps, require schools to have safety assessment teams, improve teachers’ access to effective resources by expanding the definition of “textbook”*, and provide incentives to retain early educators.
+During her first term as a legislator, Ami introduced legislation that would provide additional funding for the Minnesota Math Corps, require schools to have safety assessment teams, improve teachers’ access to effective resources by expanding the definition of “textbook”*, and provide incentives to retain early educators.

 Ami also co-authored other education-related legislation, including bills that would:

-- Require that affirmative consent be taught in schools; and
+- Require that affirmative consent be taught in schools

-*This legislation was passed and signed into law during the 2019 legislative session.
+*This legislation was passed and signed into law.